ahopgood/Vagrant-Puppet/modules/certbot/README.markdown

 ### Adding new major versions of Apache

 ## ToDo
-* Add support for installing certbot
 * Externalise python3 dependencies
 * Move python2 shared dependencies into virtualised resources
 * Add support for obtaining certificates if not present
-* Add support for renewal
-* Add support for install the apache plugin for certbot